 Keeping the Wild in the Wilderness

 I had to admit it.
-I was lost and feeling a little meager, the grandeur of the Arctic National Wildlife Refuge (ANWR), the largest refuge in North America, was swallowing me whole.
+I was lost and feeling a little vulnerable, the grandeur of the Arctic National Wildlife Refuge (ANWR), the largest refuge in North America, was swallowing me whole.
 Located in northeastern Alaska, the braiding Canning River was a maze of channels that separated me from the rest of my group.

 At first, I followed my three companions on the second of the three rivers rafted, the Canning, and then I paddled river right.
 A week prior we began on the Upper Marsh Fork at the base of the north slope of the Brooks Range, trying not to choke on relentless swarms of mosquitoes.
-Three weeks later we would finish along the breezy, frigid, and desolate shores of the Arctic Ocean.
+Three weeks later we would finish along the breezy, barren, and desolate shores of the Arctic Ocean.

 After watching a cantankerous bull moose destroy a grove of willows with its impressively massive antlers on a large gravel bar in the middle of the Canning, I was able to work my way back to the main channel of the broad runnel.
-I had feared my companions and I would miss each other along the river, further complicating a reunion in the refuge amongst legions of mosquitoes and coastal horizons that appeared infinite.
+I had feared my companions and I would miss each other along the river, further complicating a reunion in the refuge amongst legions of mosquitoes and coastal horizons that were seemingly infinite.

 Fortunately, I had my binoculars with me and even more importantly there was high ground to scan north and south.
 I sacrificed myself a little.
 Despite being barefoot, I scrambled up that slick, muddy bluff with no issues, although squadrons of Alaska’s state bird ravaged my arms and legs.
-All I had on was a hat, a pair of paddling shorts and a short-sleeve sun shirt, balmy paddling conditions prevailed for several days in the great north.
-As I scanned, I literally wiped each of my arms off with my hands, hordes of mosquitoes transforming into a black gunk.
+All I had on was a hat, a pair of paddling shorts and a short-sleeve sun shirt; balmy paddling conditions prevailed for several days in the great north.
+As I scanned, I literally wiped each of my arms off with my hands, hordes of mosquitoes transforming into a black, oily gunk.

 In the end I rediscovered my rafting mates floating toward me from upriver.
-Utter euphoria followed as I slip-sided down the muddy bluff, diving into the frigid river and drowning all the bloodsuckers that clung to me.
+Utter euphoria followed as I slip-slided down the muddy bluff, diving into the frigid river and drowning all the bloodsuckers that clung to me.

 One week later, the night before our bush plane rendezvoused with us on the coastal plain, I walked alone on the spongy tundra.
 It was just after midnight as an Arctic fox bounded unimpeded ahead of me.
-A young caribou calf played peekaboo with me from a knobby knoll, and a red-necked phalarope adorned in its breeding plumage waded in the shallows of a mirror-like pond.
+A young caribou calf played peekaboo with me from a knobby knoll, and a red-necked Phalarope adorned in its breeding plumage waded in the shallows of a mirror-like pond.
 The silence was deafening, so much so that it became too quiet in the refuge.
 Suddenly, something out of the ordinary infiltrated the Alaskan solitude.
-And the realization became all too clear.
+The realization became all too clear.
 It was the dull thud of oil drills pounding the Alaskan wilderness roughly 30 miles to the west at Prudhoe Bay.